 A metal roof will reflect the majority of the heat from the sun, especially when other types of coatings = have been added to enhance the energy efficiency.
 If you want to get the very best results from your metal roof, choose steel, or aluminum.
 You can also speak with a roofing professional to determine what material is best for your home.
 In some cases, you may be able to save up to 30 percent on average, since metal roofing is usually more affordable than other types of roofing materials.
 Additionally, it is going to ensure the safety of your family because it is fire retardant.

-When it comes to energy efficient roofing materials, the gold standard is materials that have been Energy Star Rated.
+When it comes to Kansas City energy-efficient windows and roofing materials, the gold standard is materials that have been Energy Star Rated.
 This is used to measure the various materials ability to minimize the surface temperature of the roof.
 If you are searching for quality roofing, that is also energy efficient, it is a good idea to ask a professional for help.

 If you are ready to install a new roof on your home, make sure to consider the energy efficient options that are available.
 The roofing professionals will help you choose the material that best suits your home and needs.